TPZF/ngEO-LWS/packaging/README.md

  - At this step, it means that you have already generated your rpm under `../dist/` folder
  - To uninstall it go to `../dist/` and type `./ngeo-install.sh uninstall`

-## Status is ngEO-QS is installed or not
+## Status if ngEO-QS is installed or not
  - At this step, it means that you have already generated your rpm under `../dist/` folder
  - To check the status if it is installed or not, go to `../dist/` and type `./ngeo-install.sh status`